ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 }
 ```

-Below it, you will find another loader that handles CSS files.
+Below it, you will find another loader that handles the CSS files.
 You need to disable it for CKEditor 5 CSS as well.
 Its definition starts with `test: cssModuleRegex`:

 ```js
 {